ContextMapper/contextmapper.github.io/_docs/language-reference/user-requirements.md

 </pre></div>

 ### Secondary Actors
-If your use case is performed by muliple or secondary actors, you can use the _secondaryActors_ keyword as shown in the following example:
+If your use case involves secondary actors, you can use the _secondaryActors_ keyword as shown in the following example:

 <div class="highlight"><pre><span></span><span class="k">UseCase</span> UC1_Example {
   <span class="k">actor</span> = <span class="s">&quot;Insurance Employee&quot;</span>